Smart Ways to Back Up iPhone With and Without iTunes

 Due to their appearance, the overall method can look slightly different in Windows and Mac.
 Though, the technique is similar for both the operating systems to backup iPhone to iTunes.

-Solution 2: How to backup iPhone/iPad to computer without iTunes
+Solution 2: How to backup iPhone or iPad to computer without iTunes

 Due to its limitations, a lot of users look for ways to back up the iPhone without iTunes.
-If you are also looking for an iTunes alternative, then we recommend trying dr.fone – Backup & Restore (iOS).
+If you are also looking for an iTunes alternative, then we recommend trying Dr.Fone - Phone Backup (iOS).
 It is an extremely user-friendly application that will let you backup and restore your data with a single click.
-It is a part of the dr.fone toolkit, which is developed by Wondershare.
+It is a useful tool of the Dr.Fone toolkit, which is developed by Wondershare.

 Known as one of the most reliable iOS backups and restore software, it will certainly meet your requirements.
 Here are some of its features.